Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Regular exercise can help you adapt to the changes your body is going through during pregnancy.
 Exercising may help you relax, and it gets you ready for labor and delivery.
 Talk to your healthcare provider about the kinds of activities you can do.
 Then go ahead and enjoy them.

 Even if you didn’t exercise before pregnancy, it is not too late to start.
 Choose an activity that you like and that fits your lifestyle.
 Begin slowly and build up a little at a time.
-And be sure to check with your doctor before starting any exercise program.
+Be sure to check with your healthcare provider before starting any exercise program.
 The following tips may help you get started:

 Choose a time and place to exercise each day.